git-saj/discord-video-streamer/README.md

 4. **Bot not responding to commands**
    - Make sure commands start with `!` prefix
-   - Ensure bot is in the correct guild
-   - Check user permissions in allowedUserIds
    - Make sure you're in a voice channel when using `!stream`
    - Try using `!help` to test basic functionality
+   - Check that your Discord token is valid

 ### Debug Mode